This command-line tool starts, stops, or enables

 Overview of Event Tracing

-Management options: Starting, stopping,
+Management options: Starting, stopping, updating, and querying a

-updating, and querying a trace session
+trace session

 -guid file

-starts tracing for providers in the file
+starts tracing for providers in the file specified.
+The file with a

-event tracing.
+list of GUIDs for event tracing.
 Each GUID corresponds to a

 traceable event.
-You cannot just provide a GUID,
+You cannot just provide a GUID, even if it is just

-included in a file.
-To begin system tracing, no
+one GUID; it has to be included in a file.
+To begin system tracing,

-tracing, the control.guid file has been provided
+enable directory service event tracing, the control.guid file has

 -start [logger_name]

 starts a trace session.
-You need to give a
+You need to give a logger name for the

-system trace, you don't need to specify a logger
+events to trace.
+If it is a system trace, you don't need to specify

-Example 2 in "TraceLog Examples").
+kernel logger" (see Example 1 and Example 2 in "TraceLog Examples").

 Note

-System and application traces could be started
+System and application traces could be started simultaneously, but

-logger name for the application trace.
+you must specify a different logger name for the application trace.

 -stop [logger_name]

 stops a trace session.
-You have to specify the
+You have to specify the instance name of the

-like tracing to discontinue.
-For stopping system
+events for which you would like tracing to discontinue.
+For stopping

-(see Example 4 in "TraceLog Examples").
+in "TraceLog Examples").

 -update [options] [logger_name]

 updates the current trace session.
-This would be
+This would be useful when you

-name of the log file (maybe directing it to a
+would like to change the file name of the log file (maybe directing

-different disk) or change some buffer
+it to a different disk) or change some buffer parameters, or change

-other changes.
-The following options can be
+to real time mode, or some other changes.
+The following options can

-updated for the kernel logger (system trace):
+be updated for the kernel logger (system trace): Option Action

 -rt Mode switch.
-To switch to and from real time
+To switch to and from real time mode.

--f logfile_name New logfile name to switch
+-f logfile_name New logfile name to switch logfile.

 -ft n Change the flush timer.